Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Treatment for teen depression can come in a variety of forms.
 One of the first, and least disruptive treatment options is talk therapy, usually cognitive behavioral therapy or dialectical behavior therapy.
 A mental health professional will engage in open conversations with your depressed teenager about their experiences, challenges, achievements, effective techniques, and coping mechanisms.
 The therapist may recommend exploring the advantages of adolescent psychiatry as a way to alleviate depressive symptoms in your teen.

 Unfortunately, traditional talk therapy and IOP are often not enough to help some teens overcome their depression.
-If these methods aren’t working, it might be time to consider alternative treatment options.
+If these methods aren’t working, it might be time to consider alternative long-term treatment options.

 Why Nature-based Therapy?